TheAxelander/OpenBudgeteer/README.md

 ### Docker-Compose

-Below an example how to deploy OpenBudgeteer together with MySql Server and phpMyAdmin for administration.
-Please note that user and database `openbudgeteer` need to be available, otherwise the container `openbudgeteer` will not work.
+Below an example how to deploy OpenBudgeteer together with PostgreSQL Server.

-So what you can do this is running below Docker Compose, create user and database using phpMyAdmin and then restart either container `openbudgeteer` or the whole Docker Compose.
+Please note that role and database `openbudgeteer` will be created with full authority on the `db` container on the first initialization of the database.

 ```yml
 version: "3"